 This book has investigated the experience of the An Najah Community Service Center in Nablus, Palestine in adopting and implementing a rights-based approach to community practice.
-The studied organization practiced community advocacy in the frame work of social work as an emerging profession in an emerging state, and in an environment characterized by political, social and economic instability.

 Al Waqa for Community Development is our newest partner in Jordan, an independent not-for-profit corporation, based in Amman, developing the first independent rights-based centre in Jordan.
 It opened its doors in September 2011.

 In the RBCP approach, the means are as important as the ends: the right of low income people to participate in processes and decisions that affect their lives, as individuals and communities, is as important as gaining access to the rights themselves.

 In response to the Syrian crisis ICAN has initiated a plan to introduce the profession of social work in Syria and to train future generations of Syrian professionals dedicated to the democratic rebuilding of their country.
 This initiative includes 3 major components: Resettlement, Reconstruction, and Relief.

 ICAN is committed to the belief that the reduction of inequality and the promotion of civil society and social justice are intricately related to peace building and security.
 We use an approach called Rights-Based Community Practice in which Social Work and Law work together to promote the rule of law among people of diversity both within and between different social groups